 Ultimately, it all boils down to the specific characteristics of your space and equipment.

 Achieving the best audio setup requires some thought to find the perfect location for your soundbar.

 You can wall-mount soundbars, and it can be an excellent option to get the best sound quality from your speaker.
 You can attach the speaker directly to the wall with a mounting bracket or to the TV mount with a suitable accessory.
 You just need to make sure that the power cord will reach.

 Where Should You Mount Your Soundbar?

 Soundbars should be mounted as close to your TV as possible, either above or preferably below it.
-They can be attached to the wall using brackets or positioned to stand on a cabinet or table below the TV.
+They can be attached to the wall using brackets or positioned on a cabinet or table below the TV.

 Should You Mount a Soundbar to the Wall or TV?

 You can successfully mount a soundbar on the wall or attach it to the TV’s wall mount.
 It doesn’t matter which you choose as long as the soundbar has enough space to direct the sound into the room.
 Using a bracket attached to the TV wall mount will mean fewer holes in your wall, which might help you decide.

 Should You Hire a Professional to Install Your Soundbar Wall Mount?

 If you have experience with DIY projects and have access to a drill, levels, and screwdrivers, you can easily attach the soundbar on your own.
 However, if you lack confidence in your DIY abilities, consider hiring a professional to do it quickly and stress-free.